Ask an Archivist

 - Find out more about Mental Health Records

-- Find out how to obtain permission to access records less than 110 years old.
+- Find out how to obtain permission to access mental health records less than 110 years old

 Court records are arranged by jurisdiction.
 You need to know which court heard the matter, the locality of the court and the date.
 Not all court records have been transferred into the State Archives Collection and may still be held by the relevant court.

-- See our Courts resources in Subject A-Z
+- See our Higher Courts and Lower Courts resources in Subjects A-Z

 Some NSW public schools have transferred admission registers and other records such as punishment books and examination registers into the State Archives Collection.
 Admission registers held in our collection are listed by the name of the school.